peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  guaranteed to be cleared in a timely fashion due to garbage collection.
-This is relevant for applications that use many-bit-long numbers as secret parameters.</li><li>The methods in this class (especially those that involve arithmetic) are not guaranteed to be "constant-time" (non-data-dependent) for all relevant inputs.
-Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly.</li></ul>
- <p>Applications should instead use dedicated security libraries to handle
- big numbers in security-sensitive algorithms.</p> <p><b>Reproducibility
- note</b></p> <p>See the reproducibility note in the EDecimal class's documentation.</p>
+This is relevant for applications that use many-bit-long numbers as secret parameters.</li><li>The methods in this class (especially those that involve arithmetic) are not guaranteed to be "constant-time" (nondata-dependent) for all relevant inputs.
+Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly.</li></ul> <p>Applications should instead use dedicated security libraries to handle big numbers in security-sensitive algorithms.</p> <p><b>Reproducibility note</b></p> <p>See the reproducibility note in the EDecimal class's documentation.</p>

 ## Fields